Updated: Mar 12

-Who are you inviting?
-Deciding who makes the cut can be very difficult.
-In an ideal world, we would invite everyone, but, of course, that's not possible and guest add up faster than you can imagine.
+Deciding who makes the cut can be very difficult and a little stressful.
+In an ideal world, everyone would be invited, but, of course, that is not possible.
+Guests can add up faster than you can imagine.

 Our Guest List Rules

-My mom gave us this one fast rule:
+My mom gave us this advice that we absolutely loved:

 if you have to be introduced to this person on your wedding day, they shouldn't be invited.

-By the time our wedding day arrives, it will mark six years that Joe and I have been together.
-If we have yet to meet the person in almost a decade of time, they certainly do not belong at the wedding.
-On this day, we should be surrounded by close family and friends who have experienced nearly every step of our relationship; those are the people we want to be apart and witness when we say "I Do".
+By the time our wedding day rolled around, it would mark six years that Joe and I have been together.
+If we have yet to meet the person after a little over half of a decade, they certainly do not belong at the wedding.
+On your wedding day, you should be surrounded by close family and friends who have experienced and cheered on nearly every step of your relationship.
+That was the group of people we decided we wanted to witness when we say "I do".

-However, my mom's one fast rule may not pertain to everyone.
+However, my mom's advice may not pertain to everyone.
 Therefore, this rule may be more up your alley:

 if you haven't sat down and had a meal together in the past two years, they probably shouldn't be invited to your wedding.

-This will help your separate the people you are close with and the ones who you have lost touch with.
-In terms of a budget, these are pretty fair rules.
+This will help you separate the people you are close with and the people with who you have lost touch.
+In terms of a budget, this is a pretty fair rule.

 The Plus-One Rule:

-If someone is single, but will be amongst friends and/or family, giving them a plus-one is not necessary, especially when you are trying to keep your guest list small and/or working with a limited budget.
+However, if someone is single, but will be amongst friends and/or family, giving them a plus-one is not necessary, especially when you are trying to keep your guest list small and/or working with a limited budget.